Zaharid/virus_simulation/doc/doc.md

 stop going to work) leading to a smaller risk of infecting others.
 This is parametrized by the infectability strengths explained above.

+Immune agents are considered Detected if the agent's previous infection was detected or if hospitalization was required.
+Currently the distinction between Detected and Undetected agents is only relevant for [Contact tracing].

 #### Disease evolution

 Infected agents have a daily chance <a class="anchor-link"